jlangch/venice/doc/readme/exceptions.md

 requires a specifically configured sandbox to support the exception classes if sandboxing is activated.

-Create exceptions using Java interop:
+Create exceptions using Java Interop:

 ```clojure
 (do